pagedjs/pagedjs-website/src/content/en/documentation/02-getting-started-with-paged-js.md

 ## Starting Paged.js

-Paged.js comes in two flavours: a polyfill that will automatically run when you starts the browser, a npm module that you can run or a command line that uses a headless browser.
-All can be adapted to your need pretty easily, but feel free to use what’s the more convenient for you.
+Paged.js comes in two flavours: a polyfill that will automatically run when you start the browser, a npm module that you can run or a command line that uses a headless browser.
+All can be adapted to your needs pretty easily, but feel free to use what’s the more convenient for you.

 ### Using Paged.js as a polyfill in web browsers